 Irrigation Scheduling Technologies (plant, soil, weather)

-The project will develop and test an automatic irrigation module, based on the satellite/weather-based irrigation information system developed in Victoria, on commercial dairy sites using flood irrigation as a preliminary step towards the whole farm automation of future irrigated farms in SE Australia.
-The system combines recent and forecast weather data with satellite imagery to provide local, web based crop and location specific measures of reference evapotranspiration (ETref ) and crop coefficients (Kc) for use in irrigation scheduling.
+The project developed and tested an automatic irrigation module, based on the satellite/weather-based irrigation information system in Victoria, on commercial dairy sites using flood irrigation as a preliminary step towards the whole farm automation of future irrigated farms in SE Australia.
+The system combined recent and forecast weather data with satellite imagery to provide local, web based crop and location specific measures of reference evapotranspiration (ETref ) and crop coefficients (Kc) for use in irrigation scheduling.

-The project will partner with irrigation automation service providers to demonstrate its ability to provide reliable satellite based irrigation demand triggers to support affordable automated irrigation scheduling on dairy farms in Victoria.
-For more Information Irrigation scheduling technologies
+The project partnered with irrigation automation service providers to demonstrate its ability to provide reliable satellite based irrigation demand triggers to support affordable automated irrigation scheduling on dairy farms in Victoria.
+Final report:Smart Irrigation – scheduling tools pdf

 Smart Automated Irrigation: Develop precise and automated control systems for a range of irrigation systems.